 When we look at many of the movements that did manage to change the world, we find that they involved a critical mass of workers stopping work and costing capitalists money until their demands were met.
 The 8 hour work day, healthcare, minimum wage.
 Even the weekend was won by workers within unions engaging in strike action.
 Apartheid regimes have been toppled by workers refusing to supply them.
 Due to their effectiveness over the last century, many unions have since been bought, de-fanged or repressed by the very capitalists they were set up to fight.

 In 2021, ARC UP set out with this aim.
-We created an organisation committed to maintaining a majority First Nations and migrant working class membership that is committed to building workers power within racialised communities to address racialised social issues.
-Unions tend reflect the political will and militancy within them, good and bad, and if our people aren’t involved in them as a coordinated force, with a clear program and demands, then our social and economic problems won’t be meaningfully addressed.
+We created an organisation committed to maintaining a racialised working class membership that is committed to building workers power within racialised communities to address racialised social issues.
+Unions tend to reflect the political will and militancy within them, good and bad, and if our people aren’t involved in them as a coordinated force, with a clear program and demands, then our social and economic problems won’t be meaningfully addressed.
 Since workers power is indispensable to all who seek meaningful change, our commitment has to be to build the kind of workers movement that brings everyone up with it.

 If you want to get involved, read our positions and get in touch via the join page.